About lung cancer

 Lung cancer is one of the most common cancers among New Yorkers.
 In New York it is the leading cause of cancer deaths.
-Each year over 6,800 men and almost 6,600 women are diagnosed with lung cancer and about 4,900 men and over 4,300 women die from this disease.
+Each year over 6,800 men and over 6,600 women are diagnosed with lung cancer and about 4,800 men and over 4,300 women die from this disease.
 In New York State, lung cancer death rates among men and women have been declining since 1995, but the decline among women has been slower.

 Who gets lung cancer?

 More men than women still get lung cancer because more men than women are current or former smokers.
 As women started smoking in numbers similar to men, more women began to get lung cancer.

 In men, lung cancer rates are higher among White and Black men, compared to men who are Asian, Pacific Islander or Hispanic.
 Non-Hispanic White women have higher lung cancer rates than other racial or ethnic groups.
 Again, this reflects the smoking patterns of these groups.